-Closed Circuit Television (CCTV) is a valuable tool for Council to utilise for the management of our services, assets and facilities.
+Closed Circuit Television (CCTV) is can be a valuable tool for Council to utilise for the management of our services, assets and facilities.
 CCTV systems may be installed at various locations on land and/or buildings which are owned or controlled by the Borough of Queenscliffe.

-This policy has been developed in accordance with the Surveillance Devices Act 1999, the Privacy and Data Protection Act 2014, and other Acts, and has also taken into account the guiding principles as set out in the Victorian Commissioner for Privacy and Data Protection, Guidelines to surveillance and privacy in the Victorian public sector.
+This policy has been developed in accordance with the Surveillance Devices Act 1999, the Privacy and Data Protection Act 2014, and other Acts, and has also taken into account the guiding principles as set out in the Victorian Information Commissioner's for Privacy and Data Protection, Guideing Principles for lines to sSurveillance and privacy in the Victorian public sector (May 2022).